kiranshila/Marconi.jl/docs/src/index.md

 If you use Marconi.jl in your work please cite us with something along the lines of

 *Made possible with Marconi.jl, a Julia Library for DC to Daylight*

-## In Presentations
-Here is a nifty image you can use to show your support.